As an accredited university that aims to maintain a strong and qualified student body, UoPeople has a number of requirements for applicants:

-- Be able to demonstrate high school completion
+- Be able to demonstrate high school completion; and

 - Have English proficiency

-To apply for admissions consideration to UoPeople, applicants must complete an online application, including payment of a 60$ non-refundable Application Fee.
+To apply for admissions consideration to UoPeople, applicants must complete an online application, and pay a $60 non-refundable application fee.

 Non-Native English Speakers

-In addition, applicants who are non-native English speakers, or did not complete their high school education in an institution where the primary language of instruction is English, are required to provide proof of English proficiency during their application process.
-Should applicants be unable to provide proof of English proficiency, they will need to successfully complete a UoPeople English course before proceeding to
+In addition, applicants who are non-native English speakers, or those who have not completed high school at an institution in which English is the primary language of instruction, are required to provide proof of English proficiency during the application process.
+Applicants who are unable to provide proof of English proficiency will need to successfully complete a UoPeople English course before proceeding to UoPeople Foundations.

 Entrance-exams are not required for admission – this means that you do not need to submit any standardized test scores in order to be accepted to the online degree program at UoPeople.